department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 template: detail-page
 title: 2019 VA DIC Rates for Surviving Spouse and Child
 heading: 2019 VA DIC rates for surviving spouse and child
-display_title:
+display_title: View 2019 VA DIC rates for the surviving spouses and dependent children of Veterans.
+These VA survivor benefits are tax exempt.
+This means you won't have to pay any taxes on your DIC (Dependency and Indemnity Compensation) payments.
 description:
 keywords: va dic rates, va dic rates 2019, va survivor benefits rates, dependency and indemnity compensation rates
 concurrence:
 spoke: Additional Resources
 order: 1
 relatedlinks:
-  - heading: More benefits for survivors and dependents
+  - heading: More benefits for survivors
     links:
-    - url: /burials-memorials/dependency-indemnity-compensation/
-      title: Learn more about the VA surviving spouses and dependents (DIC) program
-      description: Learn more about the DIC program and find out if you may be eligible to get these payments.
     - url: /pension/survivors-pension/
-      title: Apply for a VA Survivors’ Pension
+      title: VA Survivors Pension
-      description: A VA Survivors Pension offers monthly payments to qualified surviving spouses and unmarried dependent children of wartime Veterans who meet certain income and net worth limits set by Congress.
+      description: If you're the surviving spouse or child of a Veteran with wartime service, find out if you're eligible for monthly pension benefits based on your income and net worth.
+    - url: /pension/survivors-pension/
+      title: Health care for spouses, dependents, and family caregivers
+      description: Find out if you may qualify for health care benefits through a program such as CHAMPVA or the Department of Defense's TRICARE program.
+    - url: /education/survivor-dependent-benefits/
+      title: VA education benefits for survivors and dependents
+      description: Find out if you may be eligible for education benefits or job training through a GI Bill program.
     - url: /family-member-benefits/
       title: Family member benefits
-      description: Find out other benefits you may qualify for as the family member or family caregiver of a Veteran.
+      description: Learn how to apply for and manage other benefits available to the family members of Veterans and service members.
 ---

 <div class="va-introtext">